-As is well known, the reliability of policy analysis hinges on the assumption that there is no systematic feed-back from the endogenous variables to the modelexogenous variables in the analysis.
-Formally this assumption is called "one-way Granger causality", meaning that a change in the exogenous variable should affect the endogenous variables, but that these changes should not feed-back on the variable that are subject to shock in the analysis.
+As is well known, the reliability of policy analysis hinges on the assumption that there is no systematic feed-back from the endogenous variables to the model-

 Figure 4.7: Screen-capture from a NAM workfile showing two group objects with forecasted growth percentages of total supply (TOTS) and total demand (TOTD) and their components.
 The forecasts has been transformed from quarterly data to annual data before tabulation.
 The variables names are explained in Chapter 5.